 When I decided to try my hand at making a turned box, I knew I would need some practice.
 As an experiment to figure out how it would work, I made my first attempt with some maple and walnut I had lying around.

 I began by cutting my segments and gluing them up.
 When gluing the rings, I used hose clamps to ensure the joints remained tight.
 These segments were cut on my homemade wedgie sled.
-I used 12 segments per ring, with a walnut segment every third.
+(See the article Using a wedgie sled for more details) I used 12 segments per ring, with a walnut segment every third.
 I made four rings and used solid walnut for the bottom and solid maple for the top.

 I stacked the rings together in two different ways to decide which pattern I preferred.
 At this point, only the rings were glued together, so I could stack them however I chose.
 In the end, I went with the straight walnut pattern.